 Why Babies Love Peekaboo

 Repeated play also supports social growth.
-You and your baby take turns, mirror expressions, and practice shared attention, which builds emotional and relational skills.
+You and your baby take turns, mirror expressions, and practice shared attention.
+These small exchanges build emotional and relational skills.

 Repeated play builds social skills through turn-taking, shared attention, and joyful back-and-forth connection.

-In this small game, you offer your child a powerful, freeing lesson: the world is steady, relationships are responsive, and learning can feel delightful.
+In this small game, you offer your child a steady lesson.
+The world stays reliable, relationships feel responsive, and learning can feel delightful.

 Object Permanence and Peekaboo

-Peekaboo does more than get a laugh; it helps infants build object permanence, the understanding that people and objects still exist when out of sight.
-Around 6-8 months, you’ll often see this shift as your baby starts to track hidden faces and expect their return.
+Peekaboo does more than get a laugh.
+It helps infants build object permanence, the understanding that people and objects still exist when out of sight.
+Around 6 to 8 months, you may see your baby track hidden faces and expect their return.

-Before that, a covered toy can seem gone for good, so peekaboo gives repeated, low-stakes practice with disappearance and reappearance.
-Each round strengthens memory, supports awareness of separation, and helps your baby test a new cognitive rule: unseen doesn’t mean absent.
+Before that stage, a covered toy can seem gone for good.
+Peekaboo gives your baby repeated, low-stress practice with disappearance and reappearance.
+Each round strengthens memory, supports awareness of separation, and helps your baby test a new rule: unseen doesn’t mean absent.

 The game’s predictability matters too.
 When you hide and return, your baby learns patterns, refines attention, and builds trust in a world that can feel uncertain.

-That’s why peekaboo supports both emotional security and object permanence, while quietly advancing the developmental work that prepares your child for more complex learning.
+That’s why peekaboo supports both emotional security and object permanence.
+It also prepares your child for more complex learning through simple play.

 Why Peekaboo Makes Babies Laugh

-When you play peekaboo, the sudden return of a familiar face triggers surprise, and that unexpected reveal often makes babies laugh.
+When you play peekaboo, the sudden return of a familiar face creates surprise.
+That unexpected reveal often makes babies laugh.

-You also give infants a chance to predict the next reveal, and that anticipation helps them feel secure while building early cognitive skills.
+You also give your baby a chance to predict the next reveal.
+That anticipation can help your baby feel secure while building early cognitive skills.

-Over time, your repeated playful exchanges link joy with social interaction, so laughter becomes part of how babies connect with you.
+Over time, your repeated playful exchanges connect joy with social interaction.
+Laughter becomes part of how your baby bonds with you.

 Surprise and Anticipation